[email protected] Online Family Nurse Practitioner (MSN – FNP) Program

 On-Site Requirements: MSN – FNP students are required to come to the Los Angeles, CA campus for two intensives in which skills assessments take place with faculty members.
 The first intensive occurs at the end of the first term and the second falls either at the end of the third term or the end of the fourth term, depending on the full-time or part-time track.
 All other coursework is online and practicums are completed locally.

-Nursing@USC costs $1,928 per credit plus fees.
+[email protected] costs $2,045 per credit plus fees.
 Prospective students should contact the Suzanne Dworak-Peck School of Social Work for current tuition information as tuition costs generally change each year.

 MSN – Family Nurse Practitioner (FNP)

 FNP – Family Nurse Practitioner

 CCNE – Commission on Collegiate Nursing Education

 BSN – Bachelor of Science in Nursing

 No GRE Required